 In determining the revenues or prices that a network business can charge, we forecast how much revenue a business needs to cover its efficient costs (including operating and maintenance expenditure, capital expenditure, asset depreciation costs and taxation liabilities) and provide a commercial return on capital.

-Full regulation requires a pipeline owner to periodically submit an access arrangement to the AER for approval.
-An access arrangement sets out the terms and conditions under which third parties can use a pipeline.
-It must specify at least one reference service likely to be sought by a significant part of the market, and a reference tariff for that service.
-We assess the revenues needed by the pipeline business to cover its efficient costs and provide a commercial return on capital, then derive reference tariffs for the pipeline services.
+Scheme pipelines are subject to full price regulation, and pipeline owners must periodically submit an access arrangement to the AER for approval.
+An access arrangement outlines the terms and conditions for third parties to access the pipeline.
+It is required to include at least one reference service that is likely to be sought by a significant portion of the market, along with a corresponding reference tariff.
+We evaluate the revenues necessary for the pipeline owner to cover its efficient costs and generate a commercial return on capital.
+Based on this assessment, we derive reference tariffs for pipeline services.

 Effective consumer engagement is essential to build the Australian community's confidence in the energy market, its regulation and the outcomes it delivers.
 It is important for the AER to gain consumer perspectives and observations to help us make regulatory decisions which achieve the National Electricity or Gas Objectives.
 Consumer perspectives are critical if the regulatory regime is to focus on promoting consumers' long term interests.

 We continue to explore ways of making our engagement with consumers more constructive.
 In particular, we are looking to engage with consumers and network businesses to identify key issues earlier in the regulatory process, and work collaboratively to resolve them.